 Anthropic is one of the most talked-about companies in AI.
 Founded in 2021 by former OpenAI VP of Research Dario Amodei and his sister Daniela, the company has grown from a small research lab into a ~1,500-person organization valued at $61.5 billion.
 Its flagship product, Claude, is widely considered one of the best large language models available.
+For the latest on Anthropic's revenue growth and what it means for hiring, see our Anthropic $1.9B ARR breakdown.
 But what is it actually like to work there?

 We pulled Glassdoor data, real employee reviews, compensation benchmarks, and culture signals to give you the most complete picture of working at Anthropic in 2026.
 Whether you're considering an offer, prepping for an interview, or just curious about AI safety culture from the inside, this is what you need to know.